Asana time tracking integration

 Here is why Asana + Everhour is the best time tracking integration on the market

 1. Quick setup

-When you connect Asana with Everhour, we sync all your active projects so that you can start tracking time right away.
+When you connect Asana with Everhour timesheet app, we automatically sync your projects so that your team can start tracking time right away.
 No manual project setup required.

 2. Less employee teaching

-You don’t need to explain to your staff how to use additional software.
-Time tracking controls will appear right inside their Asana interface, making it easy for them to track time.
+You don’t need to explain to your staff how to use additional employee time tracking software.
+Time tracking controls will appear right inside the Asana interface, making it easy for them to track time.

-Employees often forget to track time as it's not convenient for them to switch between apps.
-Everhour eliminates this friction and improves time tracking accuracy.
+Employees often forget to track time as it's not convenient for them to switch between time clock app and project management app.
+Everhour eliminates these steps and improves time tracking accuracy.

-Everhour shows time vs. estimate beside task titles.
-When the entire team sees progress on tasks, they will hold you accountable to ensuring work is done.
+Everhour shows time vs. estimate beside task and subtask titles.
+When the entire team sees progress, they will urge you to ensure the work is done.

 5. Automatic updates

 When you add a new project or change the name of the existing task in Asana, Everhour will sync this change automatically.
 That means your reports will always show the freshest data.